jrpool/docsearch/README.md

 0. Once the application is installed, create and populate the database by executing `npm run revive_db`.

-1. To start the application, execute `npm run start_daemon` (or, if in a development environment, `npm run start_dev`).
-The former command will launch a daemon that keeps the application running.
+1. There are 3 ways to start the application.
+In each case, make the project directory your working directory first.

+- If you have chosen to install a development environment, execute `npm run start_dev`.
+This will run the application under `nodemon`, automatically restarting the application when you change files or their content, to ensure that the changes are live.

+- If you have installed a production environment and want to test it, execute `npm start`.

+- If you have installed a production environment and want to launch it as a daemon, so it is detached from your command-line environment and it restarts when the server reboots, execute `npm run start_daemon`.
 If you want to stop the application after that, execute `npm run stop_daemon`.
 (On some systems it is necessary to execute these commands as a superuser, namely as `sudo npm run start_dev` and `sudo npm run stop_daemon`.)

 2. To access the application while it is running, use a web browser to request the application’s port on your server, such as: